abschlossproj/abschlussprojekt/ReadMe.md

 + Manuel Schuller
 + Matthias Lang
 ***
-There are three scripts to be run respectively in R or python:
+The task is split up into three parts:

-### Step01*
+### Step 1
 Creates a 5000x5000 matrix, with an empty diagonal.
 There are randomly distributed 1's in it, so that each row counts k of them.
-Python: There are matrices saved in .npy format for k=[5,10,20].
+There are matrices for k=[5,10,20].
 It may be that for some of the last rows there are one or two '1' too few, as with the implemented algorithm there's no solution for these cases.
-This matrix gets than saved to the directory the script is run in.
+This matrix gets than saved to the directory the script is run in, either in.npy or .rds format

-### Step02*
+### Step 2
 Uses this matrix, some m and p, meaning the number of patient zeros and the probability of infection per contact per day, and the following variables:
 ```